Dominik Yankov: First team

-In February 2018 Ludogorets manager Dimitar Dimitrov took Yankov in the first team.
+In February 2018, Ludogorets manager Dimitar Dimitrov took Yankov in the first team.
 Yankov made an unofficial debut for the team in a winter break friendly against the Romanian club Botoșani.
 He completed his debut for the team on 12 May 2018 in a league match against Levski Sofia.

 Loan to Botev Vratsa

-On 1 August 2019 Yankov was sent on loan to the fellow First League team Botev Vratsa until end of the year with an option to extend the loan until the end of the season.
+On 1 August 2019, Yankov was sent on loan to the fellow First League team Botev Vratsa until end of the year with an option to extend the loan until the end of the season.
 He made his debut for the team three days later in a league match against CSKA Sofia, coming on as a substitute in the 84th minute.
 In his first match as a starter on 16 August against Slavia Sofia, Yankov scored his first goal for the team and also assisted another.

 Return to Ludogorets

 After his successful spell in Botev, Ludogorets coach Pavel Vrba decided to include Yankov in the first team.
 He returned in play in the Supercup match against Lokomotiv Plovdiv on 2 August.
-On 19 August he compleated his debut in the Champions League match against FK Budućnost Podgorica.
+On 19 August, he compleated his debut in the Champions League match against FK Budućnost Podgorica.
 On 25 August, before the Champions League match against FC Midtjylland, he tested positive for COVID-19.
 He returned in play on 12 September 2020, scoring his debut league goal and helping his team to a win over Lokomotiv Plovdiv.
-On 24 September 2020 he signed a new long-term contract with the team.
+On 24 September 2020, he signed a new long-term contract with the team.

+CF Montréal

+On 29 January 2024, Yankov signed with MLS team CF Montréal for an undisclosed fee.